evanx/bashbin/redis-scan/readme.md

 - migrating keys to another Redis instance
 - archiving Redis content to a disk-based database

-Incidently one of our use-cases, is extracting content to a disk pre-cache to be served directly by Nginx `try_files` i.e. even after keys have expired, to improve performance and resilience.
+Incidently one of our use-cases, is extracting content to a disk pre-cache to be served directly by Nginx `try_files` to improve performance and resilience.
 When the service is down or being restarted, Nginx `try_files` will still serve the content.
+Also, we can then expire Redis keys more aggressively for static content, which will be served from disk by Nginx.

 ### Housekeeping